alexwitherspoon/clean-slack/README.md

     docker exec -i -t clean-slack env TERM=xterm bash -l

-## Configure it!

-Follow these instructions here: https://github.com/alexwitherspoon/clean-slack/blob/master/clean-slack.conf.example

-The file to edit is at:

-    /opt/clean-slack/clean-slack.conf

 ## Things got out of hand, how do I kill it?